-- 615 (2007), and ~200 m/yr near the 2009 grounding line by Dutrieux et al. (2013).
-Our full ice shelf mean basal melt rates for the period between 2008 and 2015 (~82-93 Gt/yr) are less than, but within the reported uncertainty of past estimates for the period between 2003 and 2008: 95+/-14 (Depoorter et al., 2013) and 101+/-8 Gt/yr (Rignot et al., 2013).
-While it is possible that no change occurred between the 2003-2008 period and the 2008-2015 period, the apparent decrease in mean melt rate would be consistent with melt rate estimates from oceanographic observations - 620 of ~100 Gt/yr in 2007 to ~73 Gt/yr in 2009 (Dutrieux et al., 2014b).
-However, this apparent decrease may be at least partially attributable to methodological differences between our study and previous studies (e.g., ice shelf area, flux-gate placement).
-The previous studies also mixed observations from different time intervals during a highly dynamic period in PIG's recent history, with dh/dt from ICESat data acquired between 2003 and 2008, velocities from an InSAR mosaic with approximate timestamp of 2007-2008 (Rignot et al., 2011), and average SMB for the period from 1979 to 2010.
-Furthermore, these studies - 625 relied on interpolation of sparse ICESat tracks to estimate spatially continuous Eulerian dH/dt for the entire PIG ice shelf (e.g., -5.32+/-0.3 m/yr (Rignot et al., 2013)).
-The ICESat GLAS laser spot was ~30-70 m in diameter with ~170 m along-track spacing and ~20 km cross-track spacing between repeat tracks over PIG (e.g., Figure 3 of Pritchard et al. (2009)).
-Limited measurements were available to constrain local slopes sampled by repeat ICESat tracks over the PIG ice shelf, and aliasing of advecting km-scale surface ridges and troughs can lead to significant errors in thinning rates inferred from smoothed ICESat - 630 repeat tracks (e.g. Figure 13 of Sergienko (2013)), especially after converting inferred elevation change to freeboard thickness change.
-While this may not be relevant for relatively flat, smooth ice shelves with high ICESat track density like the Ross and Ronne-Filchner ice shelves (e.g., Moholdt et al., 2014), this issue complicates analysis of the sparse ICESat dh/dt measurements over the relatively rough PIG ice shelf, and previous uncertainty estimates for full ice shelf basal melt rates based on ICESat observations are likely too low.
+Our full ice shelf mean basal melt rates for the period between 2008 and 2015 (\sim 82-93 Gt yr-1) are less than, but within the reported uncertainty of, past estimates for the period between 2003 and 2008: 95 ± 14 (Depoorter et al., 2013) and $101 \pm 8 \,\text{Gt}\,\text{yr}^{-1}$ (Rignot et al., 2013).
+While it is possible that no change occurred between the 2003-2008 period and the 2008-2015 period, the apparent decrease in mean melt rate would be consistent with melt-rate estimates from oceanographic observations of $\sim 100 \,\mathrm{Gt} \,\mathrm{yr}^{-1}$ in 2007 to $\sim 73 \text{ Gt yr}^{-1}$ in 2009 (Dutrieux et al., 2014b).
+However, this apparent decrease may be at least partially attributable to methodological differences between our study and previous studies (e.g., ice shelf area, flux gate placement).
+The previous studies also mixed observations from different time intervals during a highly dynamic period in PIG's recent history, with dh/dt from ICES at data acquired between 2003 and 2008, velocities from an InSAR mosaic with approximate timestamp of 2007-2008 (Rignot et al., 2011), and average SMB for the period from 1979 to 2010.
+Furthermore, these studies relied on interpolation of sparse ICESat tracks to estimate spatially continuous Eulerian dH/dt for the entire PIG ice shelf (e.g., $-5.32 \pm 0.3 \,\mathrm{m \, yr^{-1}}$ Rignot et al., 2013).
+The ICES at GLAS laser spot was \sim 30-70 m in diameter with \sim 170 m along-track spacing and \sim 20 km cross-track spacing between repeat tracks over PIG (e.g., Fig. 3 of Pritchard et al., 2009).
+Limited measurements were available to constrain local slopes sampled by repeat ICESat tracks over the PIG ice shelf, and aliasing of advecting kilometer-scale surface ridges and troughs can lead to significant errors in thinning rates inferred from smoothed ICESat repeat tracks (e.g., Fig. 13 of Sergienko, 2013), especially after converting inferred elevation change to freeboard thickness change.
+While this may not be relevant for relatively flat, smooth ice shelves with high ICESat track density like the Ross Ice Shelf and Filchner-Ronne Ice Shelf (e.g., Moholdt et al., 2014), this issue complicates analysis of the sparse ICESat dh/dt measurements over the relatively rough PIG ice shelf, and previous uncertainty estimates for full ice shelf basal melt rates based on ICESat observations are likely too low.
 Thus, while basal melt rates may have been higher between 2003 and 2008, we cannot rule out the possibility that no long-term change occurred between the 2003-2008 and 2008-2015 periods.

-- 635 we cannot rule out the possibility that no long-term change occurred between the 2003-2008 and 2008-2015 periods.
-Observations with ~20-km spatial resolution (e.g., ICESat or radar altimetry (e.g., Paolo et al., 2015)) can capture the long-term temporal evolution of Eulerian elevation change and basal melt for the full PIG ice shelf, but they cannot directly capture changes associated with dynamic ice-ocean processes that operate on shorter spatial scales.
-The high-resolution DEM record and methodology presented here allows for both full ice shelf basal melt rate estimates and analysis of the detailed spatiotemporal evolution of km-scale features that are coupled to sub-shelf circulation and local basal melting.
-As the high- - resolution DEM record for Antarctica continues to grow, future analyses for PIG and other Antarctic ice shelves will provide new insight into the underlying processes controlling ice-ocean interaction, with implications for future ice sheet stability.
+Observations with ~ 20 km spatial resolution (e.g., ICE-Sat or radar altimetry, e.g., Paolo et al., 2015) can capture the long-term temporal evolution of Eulerian elevation change and basal melt for the full PIG ice shelf, but they cannot directly capture changes associated with dynamic ice-ocean processes that operate on shorter spatial scales.
+The high-resolution DEM record and methodology presented here allows for both full ice shelf basal melt-rate estimates and analysis of the detailed spatiotemporal evolution of kilometer-scale features that are coupled to sub-shelf circulation and local basal melting.
+As the high-resolution DEM record for Antarctica continues to grow, future analyses for PIG and other Antarctic ice shelves will provide new insight into the underlying processes controlling ice-ocean interaction, with implications for future ice sheet stability.

-6 Summary/conclusions
+6 Summary and conclusions